yensa/iz/README.md

 -----

 - using [Coedit](https://github.com/BBasile/Coedit): open the file _iz.coedit_ in the _project_ menu, item _open_.
-- using DUB, desxription is included.
+- using DUB, description is included.
 - using shell script, see the _scripts_ folder.

 Info